Skip to content

 screenshot-1642357636

-Freetype fonts support~
+FreeType fonts support~

-Support for Freetype fonts depends on #define USE_LVGL_FREETYPE - which is NOT enabled by default in Tasmota32-lvgl.
+Support for FreeType fonts depends on #define USE_LVGL_FREETYPE - which is NOT enabled by default in Tasmota32-lvgl.

 Bitmat fonts typically consume significant flash size because you need to embed the font at different size.
 Using FreeType vector fonts can bring more flexibility and options.
 You need to first upload the desired fonts on the Tasmota file system.